vburckhardt/markdown-llm-corrector/samples/landing-zone_corrected.md

 #### Overriding only some variables

-The `override.json` file does not require all elements.
+The `override.json` file does not need to include all elements.
 For example,

 ```json
 {